OpenMendel/LangeSymposium-ProgrammingWorkshop-20202022/README.md

 ## What is OpenMendel

-- **Mendel**: comprehensive genetic analysis software by Ken Lange and Eric Sobel.
+- **Mendel**: comprehensive genetic analysis software by Ken Lange, Eric Sobel, Janet Sinsheimer, and  generations of students.

 - **Julia**: _Walk Like Python; Run Like C._